 Optically, the two shutter families are very similar.
 Power handling and damage threshold ratings vary little.
 The key difference is flexure beam stiffness and electromagnet power.

-We recommend the shutters to be mounted very near to the laser for safety purposes, and to take advantage of switching across the smallest diameter location of the beam.
+We recommend the laser shutters to be mounted very near to the laser for safety purposes, and to take advantage of switching across the smallest diameter location of the beam.
 In cases of very high fluence, the shutter may be mounted further downstream where divergence has expanded the beam.
 Beam seal tubes are typically used between the shutter and the laser or other optical elements.

 Laser shutters are optical elements and need the care and attention of optical elements when in shipment, handled, stored, and in use.
 Typical laboratory conditions provide a clean environment.
 Precautions should be taken in some industrial environments where debris is generated.
 The optical elements must be kept clean for proper operation.